Qenthm/advprog-tutorial7-receiver/README.md

    Without these mechanisms, Rust would not allow mutation of static variables because it could lead to data races and unsafe memory access in a multithreaded environment.
 This reflects Rust's philosophy of "fearless concurrency" where the compiler enforces thread safety at compile time rather than dealing with concurrency bugs at runtime.

 #### Reflection Subscriber-2

+1. **Exploring Beyond the Tutorial**:

+   Yes, I explored beyond the tutorial steps, particularly `src/lib.rs`.
+This file serves as the entry point of the application and reveals how the Rocket framework is configured.
+Through this exploration, I learned about:

+   - How Rocket's fairing system works for attaching additional functionality to the server
+   - How environment variables are loaded and used throughout the application
+   - How the application's architecture is structured with clear separation between controllers, services, and repositories

+   This exploration helped me understand the bigger picture of how a Rust web application is organized and how the Observer pattern is implemented at an architectural level rather than just in isolated components.

+2. **Observer Pattern and Scalability**:

+   The Observer pattern significantly simplifies adding more subscribers to the system.
+With our implementation:

+   - Each new Receiver instance can independently subscribe to product types it's interested in
+   - The Publisher (Main app) doesn't need to know anything about new Receivers in advance
+   - Adding a new Receiver is as simple as starting a new instance with its own port and name

+   This decoupling between the subject and observers is the key strength of the pattern.

+   However, scaling the Publisher (Main app) would be more complex.
+Running multiple instances of the Main app would require:

+   - A shared database for product information across Publisher instances
+   - A mechanism to synchronize subscription lists between Publisher instances
+   - Load balancing for incoming requests

+   The Observer pattern alone doesn't solve this complexity, as it's primarily designed for one-to-many notification systems.
+For a many-to-many system with multiple Publishers, we would need additional architectural patterns like a message broker or event bus.

+3. **Tests and Documentation**:

+   I enhanced the Postman collection with detailed examples and descriptions for each endpoint.
+This proved extremely valuable when testing the application across multiple instances.
+Documentation helped me:

+   - Remember the purpose and requirements of each endpoint
+   - Understand the expected response formats
+   - Troubleshoot issues by comparing actual vs. expected responses

+   For the tutorial work, having well-documented API calls made it easier to verify the Observer pattern was functioning correctly.
+For a group project, such documentation would be essential for team members to understand how to interact with the API without needing to review the code.

+   I also wrote simple tests to verify the notification system's behavior under various scenarios.
+These tests helped catch edge cases early and ensured the notification delivery was reliable across all subscribed instances.